Ashley Alexiss Flaunts Her Voluptuous Figure In A Sexy One-Piece Swimsuit

 Buxom bombshell Ashley Alexiss tantalized her 2.1 million Instagram followers with her most recent snap, a sizzling shot that showed both the front and back of a sexy one-piece swimsuit.
-The swimsuit she wore was from her own size-inclusive swimwear collection, ALEXISS Swimwear, and she revealed that the look was the first one-piece created by the brand.
-She shared a bit more information about the swimsuit in the caption of the post, as well as about her hands-on involvement with the company.
+The suit she wore was from her own size-inclusive swimwear collection, ALEXISS Swimwear, and she revealed that the look was the first one-piece created by the brand.
+She shared a bit more information about the suit, as well as about her hands-on involvement with the company, in the caption.

-Ashley didn’t include a geotag on the post, and she posed in front of a plain background that allowed the vibrant colors of the swimsuit to shine.
-In the left of the frame, Ashley faced the camera and showed off the front of the one-piece.
+Ashley didn’t include a geotag on the post, which saw her posing in front of a plain background that allowed the vibrant colors of the swimsuit to shine.
+On the left side of the frame, Ashley faced the camera and showed off the front of the one-piece.
 The look featured a neckline that dipped low, revealing a tantalizing amount of cleavage.
-The entire swimsuit was crafted from a purple fabric, and there was black lace trim along the neckline.
-Thick straps stretched over her shoulders, and the fabric hugged her ample assets.
+The entire ensemble was crafted from a purple fabric and had black lace trim along the neckline.
+Thick straps stretched over her shoulders, and the outfit hugged her ample assets.

-The waist featured ruched detailing that accentuated her hourglass figure, and the bottom portion of the swimsuit showcased her curvaceous thighs.
-In the first snap, her blond hair cascaded down her chest and back in voluminous curls with major volume.
+The waist featured ruched detailing that accentuated Ashley’s hourglass figure, and the bottom portion of the swimwear showcased her thighs.
+In the first snap, her blond hair cascaded down her chest and back in voluminous curls.
 She kept the accessories simple, adding a pair of earrings and nothing else.
 Her beauty look was simple, with what looked like a soft pink hue on her lips and neutral eye makeup that highlighted her gorgeous gaze without overpowering her natural beauty.

 View this post on Instagram